ravisharma607/user_login_system/README.md

 - Node.js: A JavaScript runtime for server-side development.
 - react-toastify: A JavaScript Library used to show Custome Errors or Messages
 - Railway.app: A platform for deploying web applications.
+- Vercel: A platform for deploying frontend applications.

+## Usage

+- Register a new user: Navigate to the registration page and fill in the required information.

+- Login: Navigate to the login page and enter your credentials.

+- Access protected routes: Once logged in, you can access any protected routes in the application.

 # Getting Started with Create React App